MPAS-Dev/compass/latest/_sources/users_guide/machines/cori.rst.txt

     # the version of ESMF to build if using system compilers and MPI (don't build)
     esmf = None

+    # Config options related to creating a job script
+    [job]

+    # The job constraint to use, by default, taken from the first constraint (if
+    # any) provided for the  machine by mache
+    constraint = haswell

 Additionally, some relevant config options come from the `mache <https://github.com/E3SM-Project/mache/>`_ package: